Keywords

 It is estimated that 16% of the global population (1.3 billion people) experience disability1.
 In the European Union, this figure is estimated to be 101 million, with over one million people living in institutions2,3.
 In 2022, almost 74,000 people with a disability were engaging with a disability service in Ireland.
 Of those, 7,486 people were reported to be living in a residential service, while overnight respite was provided to 3,196 people4.

-Setting national standards is a quality improvement intervention deemed effective in establishing consistency in the delivery of high-quality care9.
-National standards for health and social care promote practice that is up to date, evidence-based and effective10.
-In Ireland, the Health Information and Quality Authority (HIQA), is an independent statutory authority established to promote safe, high-quality care for people using health and social care services11.
-Informed by evidence and best international practice, HIQA has statutory responsibility for setting standards for health and social services and has a role in checking compliance against those standards11.
+In Ireland, the Health Information and Quality Authority (HIQA), is an independent statutory authority established to promote safe, high-quality care for people using health and social care services.
+Informed by evidence and best international practice, HIQA has statutory responsibility for setting standards for health and social services, including residential services for children and adults with disabilities, and has a role in checking compliance against those standards14.
+HIQA has provided the care sector with a widely accepted and used interpretation of residential services for people with disabilities in Ireland:

-In 2021, HIQA developed a set of principles to underpin all national standards for health and social care services15.
-The four principles of a human rights-based approach, safety and wellbeing, responsiveness, and accountability, work together with the goal of achieving person-centred care and are used as HIQA’s standards development framework15.
+In 2021, HIQA developed a set of principles to underpin all national standards for health and social care services19.
+The four principles of a human rights-based approach, safety and wellbeing, responsiveness, and accountability, work together with the goal of achieving person-centred care and are used as HIQA’s standards development framework19.
+These four principles of person-centred care will be used as the analytical framework for this review.
+The National Standards for Residential Services for Children and Adults with Disabilities were developed incorporating person-centred care, since then however there has been an increased focus on a human-rights based approach to care and person-centred care.
+Updating the standards under the four principles of person-centred care would strengthen the focus of person-centred care within the standards, align the standards to the UNCRPD and support improvement in services for people with disabilities living in residential services.

-As it is a scoping review, it will be designed to identify the range of the available evidence, and will be presented as a mapping of the identified data, without particular reference to methodological quality of the sources of evidence19.
+As it is a scoping review, it will be designed to identify the range of the available evidence, and will be presented as a mapping of the identified data, without particular reference to methodological quality of the sources of evidence23.

 Population

-Inclusion criteria: Children and adults of all ages with permanent or likely to be permanent intellectual, sensory and physical disabilities; studies from the perspectives of the service users, their families and residential service staff members.
+Inclusion criteria: Children and adults of all ages with permanent or likely permanent intellectual, sensory and physical disabilities; studies from the perspectives of the service users, their families and residential service staff members.

 Exclusion criteria: People with age-related disabilities only; children and adults with mental health illnesses only; patients receiving palliative care or people at end of life.